Dylan-Stout/TieFighterShieldShader/README.md

-# TieFighterShieldShader
+# Shield Shader

-University of Utah Computer Graphics - Final Project - A custom shield shader for a TIE fighter in Unity3D
+## Unity3D Showcase of HLSL Shader

+A single Unity example scene with a rippling shield shader for use on translucent spheres.
+Scene includes a TIE fighter encased in sphere; when the sphere is hit by a ray cast from the spawning lasers a vector of the worldspace impact position is sent to one of the following attached shaders for defining the impact ripple origin:

 "Custom/Shdr_Shield" \\
 "Custom/Shdr_Shield_Emissive"